 The right to be reasonably heard at any public proceeding in the district court involving release, plea, sentencing, or any parole proceeding.

 The reasonable right to confer with the attorney for the Government in the case.

 The right to full and timely restitution as provided in law.

 The right to proceedings free from unreasonable delay.

 The right to be treated with fairness and with respect for the victim's dignity and privacy.

 We will make our best efforts to ensure you are accorded the rights described.
 You can seek the advice of an attorney with respect to these rights.

 If you are a victim of a crime in a case under jurisdiction of the United States Parole Commission, and you believe that you have not received all the rights and services listed above, please contact the Victim Witness Assistance Unit at (202) 346-7008.
 We will work with you to see that you receive your rights.
 If you believe that an employee of the United States Parole Commission failed to provide you with one or more of the federal victims' rights listed above, you may file an administrative complaint, as provided under 28 CFR section 45.10.

-Administrative complaints are submitted to the Victims' Rights Point of Contact, Elizabeth Thomas.
-Complaints should be submitted on the form below.
-The form can be filled out on your computer using an Adobe Reader.
+Administrative complaints are submitted to the Victims' Rights Point of Contact, Helen Krapels using the complaint form.
 Please print your completed form before closing the document or you may lose your information.
-Mail the completed form to the address listed on the form.
-You can also fax the form to the Victims' Rights Point of Contact at (202) 346-7030.

 You will receive a written acknowledgment of the complaint from the Victims' Rights Point of Contact.
 Any questions about the status of a pending complaint or the complaint process in general should be addressed to the Victims' Rights Point of Contact at (202) 346-7000.